Mar Thoma Yuvajana Sakhyam: History

+By 2007, the organisation had over 1,000 around the world.

 Organization

 Most of the Mar Thoma parishes have branches of the Sakhyam.
 A group of such a branches form a Center.
 There are a number of such centers under each Diocese.
 The constitution prescribes that the President should be a bishop of the Church.

+Branches are set up with a four-fold program focusing on the pillars of worship, study, witness, and service.

+The organisation is open to church members aged 13-35.